cduvallet/cduvallet.github.io/_pages/career.md

 I care a lot about company culture, and would love to join an organization where I can be part of shaping the organizational culture.

 I'm also on a journey of discovering how work fits into my life (rather than vice versa, which was my MO for many years).
-I'm very intrigued by companies with legitimate commitments to work-life balance, and would consider changing roles for a company with a 4-day workweek at 100% salary, even if I'm not actively looking for a change.
+I'm very intrigued by companies with legitimate commitments to work-life balance, and especially those with a 4-day workweek.

 I'm based in Cambridge and am happy with hybrid roles, but am less interested in full-time on-site roles.